CAST: Counterfactual Labels Improve Instruction Following in Vision-Language-Action Models

 \section{Preliminaries and Problem Statement}

-Our goal is to train a policy that can control an autonomous mobile robot to follow complex language commands in the real world based on image observations.
-We can formalize this as the task of recovering a policy $\pi_\theta(\ba_t | \ell_t, \bo_t)$ with parameters $\theta$, where $\ba_t$ denotes the action at time $t$, $\bo_t$ denotes the observation (e.g., an image from the robot's camera), and $\ell_t$ denotes a language instruction, such as ``move along the white wall.''
-We consider the setting of imitation learning, where the policy is typically trained by approximately maximizing the log-likelihood of a dataset according to
+Our goal is to train a robot policy to follow complex commands from an unlabeled (or sparsely-labeled) dataset, $\Du = \{ \bo_{t,i}, \ba_{t,i} \}$, where $\ba_t$ denotes the action at time $t$, $\bo_t$ denotes the observation (e.g., an image from the robot's camera), and $i$ denotes $i^\text{th}$ trajectory.
+To do this, we propose a way to construct a new \emph{densely-labeled} dataset $\Dl = \{ \bo_{t,i}, \ell_{i}, \ba_{t,i} \}$, where $\ell$ denotes a language instruction, e.g., ``move along the white wall.''
+However, if these language labels $\ell_{i}$ are not necessary for the model to predict the correct action, then the model will ignore them --- a phenomenon known as \emph{posterior collapse}~\citep{bowman2016generating, he2018lagging}.
+We aim to attach dense labels such that the policy will listen to them when trained with \emph{imitation learning} (IL), where the model learns to copy the action distributions of experts.
+As we will argue, diverse \emph{counterfactual behaviors}, consisting of language labels $\lcf_{i}$ \emph{and} actions $\bacf_{t,i}$, are an appropriate way to induce this.

-and $\Dl = \{\bo_{t,i}, \ell_{t,i}, \ba_{t,i}\}$ is a \emph{labeled} dataset, with subscript $i$ denoting the $i^\text{th}$ trajectory, and $t$ denoting the time step in that trajectory.
-In this paper, we do not focus on the specific algorithm or model, but rather on how the dataset $\Dl$ is obtained.
-If the language labels $\ell_{t,i}$ in the dataset are not necessary for the policy model to predict the correct action, then the model will ignore it at test-time --- a phenomenon known as \emph{posterior collapse}~\cite{bowman2016generating, he2018lagging}.
-The goal of our method is to take an \emph{unlabeled} dataset $\Du = \{ \bo_{t,i}, \ba_{t,i} \}$ and construct a new \emph{labeled} dataset $\Dl = \{ \bo_{t,i}, \ell_{t,i}, \ba_{t,i} \}$ that results in an effective instruction-following policy when we train according to \cref{eq:il}.
-In constructing $\Dl$ from $\Du$, we will not only construct labels for existing trajectories, $\lr_{t,i}$, if language labels do not exist, but also new counterfactual language labels $\lcf_{t,i}$ \emph{and} actions $\bacf_{t,i}$ for observations $\bo_{t,i} \in \Du$.
+We train our policy $\pi_\theta(\ba_{t:t+H} | \ell, \bo_t)$ with parameters $\theta$ to predict \emph{action chunks}, that is short ``trajectory snippets'' over a horizon $H$, which makes it easier to produce temporally-consistent actions and reduces compounding error~\citep{zhao2023learning, pertsch2025fastefficientactiontokenization}.